'see me' Scotland

 the associated barriers.

-employs over 4,000 employees who deliver a range of services to the
+4,000 employees who deliver a range of services to the business

-delivery of these services, G4S employees come into contact with
+these services, G4S employees come into contact with large numbers

-large numbers of the general public, the business community and
+of the general public, the business community and many people

 Representatives from G4S Secure Solutions Scotland and G4S Care